All the films from all the editions, including those subsequently removed, presently totalling 1187. An easy way of seeing how…

 Earth.
 Take a good look.
 It might be your last.

 On July 2, a giant alien mothership enters orbit around Earth and deploys several dozen saucer-shaped "destroyer" spacecraft that quickly lay waste to major cities around the planet.
 On July 3, the United States conducts a coordinated counterattack that fails.
 On July 4 the a plan is devised to gain access to the interior of the alien mothership in space in order to plant a nuclear missile.

-From the director who once stated that he is "a filmmaker, not a scientist" as his defense to the plethora of historical & scientific inaccuracies present in his movies, Independence Day remains Roland Emmerich's most enjoyable & unabashedly entertaining work to date and is the picture that introduced me to this weirdo.
+From the director who once stated that he is "a filmmaker, not a scientist" as his defence to the plethora of historical & scientific inaccuracies present in his movies, Independence Day remains Roland Emmerich's most enjoyable & unabashedly entertaining work to date and is the movie that introduced me to him.
 And although it offers the same ridiculousness as his other features, it still succeeds as a solid popcorn flick that was once at the forefront of large-scale disaster films.

 "Kick the tires and light the fires, big daddy!"

 I just watched Independence Day three times in one sitting.
 Almost literally, I only really stood up to use the restroom.
 My father-in-law just left it on all day, and I just kept on watching it.
 I couldn't help but wonder what healthy, ambitious people were doing today.
 Probably healthy, ambitious activities.
 Suckers.

 I had flashbacks to when I was a little turd kid and watched Empire Strikes Back on repeat, only that is one of the greatest films ever made and this is Roland Emmerich.

 Not afraid to admit it though, it was a pretty great day.